Yueleng/daily-english/chp1/02_Canadas_new_far_right.md

 ### moonshine

+* *noun, mainly US*, mainly us alcohol that is made illegally.
 * *[example]: As their recorded podcast wore on, members became increasingly intoxicated, drinking moonshine supplied by Rusty, the Canadian soldier, and slurring their words.*

 ### holomosque